SN-CRISP/CRISP/index.md

 Monte Carlo radiative transfer (MCRT) codes like [SKIRT](https://skirt.ugent.be/root/_landing.html) simulate the observed distribution of light as a function of wavelength given an initial geometry and dust composition; but this is computationally expensive.
 We are using the [INLA](https://www.r-inla.org/) methodology and dimensionality reduction (PCA, NMF, autoencoders) to boost MCRT modeling of Active Galactic Nuclei (AGN) and AURIGA galaxies requiring less initial photons and less compuational time.
 [Paper I](https://ui.adsabs.harvard.edu/abs/2022arXiv221102602S/abstract) focuses on galaxies with PCA/NMF and INLA, [Paper II](https://ui.adsabs.harvard.edu/abs/2022arXiv221015400R/abstract) on spherical geometries with variatonal autoencoders (see also: [EmulART](https://github.com/SN-CRISP/EmulART)).

 - **Instrumental field polarization of FORS2-VLT (PI: S. González-Gaitán, A Mourão)**:<br/>
 Extended imaging polarization studies requires a full characterization of the instrument which is known to produce spurious polarization patterns.
 We study the instrumental field polarization of the FORS2 instrument at VLT finding a radial polarization across the CCD.
-[Paper](https://ui.adsabs.harvard.edu/abs/2020A%26A...634A..70G/abstract) published.
+[Paper](https://ui.adsabs.harvard.edu/abs/2020A%26A...634A..70G/abstract) published and [implementation](https://github.com/gongsale/FORS2-INSTPOL).

 ![Image](instpol.jpg)